Amazon has the cutest holiday accessories for Stanley tumblers

 Stanley Quencher H2.0 FlowState Stainless Steel Vacuum Insulated Tumbler

 If you have yet to get the immensely popular tumbler that went viral a few years ago, now’s your chance.
-While this model comes in all sizes, if you want to add holiday decorations, you will need to purchase either the 30-ounce or 40-ounce version.
-It comes in over two dozen colors and designs.
+While this model is available in all sizes, if you want to add holiday decorations, you will need to purchase either the 30-ounce option or the 40-ounce option.
+It is available in over two dozen colors and designs.

 Meitesti Straw Cover Cap for Stanley Cup